conan-io/docs/howtos/manage_cpp_standard.rst

 Package compatibility
 ---------------------

-By default Conan will use the default standard for your compiler, so it won't generate different packages if you explicitly provide that same value.
-For example, you already built some ``gcc 6.1`` packages, where the default C++ standard is ``gnu14``, if you introduce the ``compiler.cppstd`` setting in your profile with the ``gnu14`` value, Conan won't generate new packages, because it was already the default of your compiler.
+By default Conan will detect the default standard of your compiler to not generate different binary packages.
+For example, you already built some ``gcc 6.1`` packages, where the default C++ standard is ``gnu14``.
+If you introduce the ``compiler.cppstd`` setting in your profile with the ``gnu14`` value, Conan won't generate new packages, because it was already the default of your compiler.

 .. note::